$1.3 million Barnegat Lighthouse renovation underway

 "I'm impressed by the folks that are climbing that height on the exterior," LaTourette said.

-The work is funded by the state corporate business tax revenue.
-Spartan Construction General Contracting, Inch of South Amboy, Middlesex County, has taken on the project.
+The work is funded by state corporate business tax revenue.
+Spartan Construction General Contracting of South Amboy, Middlesex County, is taking on the project.

-The biggest single task - building the scaffolding around the 172-foot-tall lighthouse.
+The biggest single task was building the scaffolding around the 172-foot-tall lighthouse.

-The current lighthouse was commissioned on January 1, 1859, replacing the old lighthouse was built in 1835 but was deemed insufficient.
+The current lighthouse was commissioned Jan.
+1, 1859, replacing the old lighthouse that was built in 1835 but was deemed insufficient.
 The lighthouse became automated in 1927 only to see it deactivated in 1944.
-In 2009, the Friends of Barnegat Lighthouse donated the current light and has been activated since.
+In 2009, the Friends of Barnegat Lighthouse donated the current light, and it has been activated since.

-Barnegat Lighthouse State Park is still open to visitors through the time of renovation.
+Barnegat Lighthouse State Park is still open to visitors through the renovations.

 We took our drone over Barnegat Light, here's what it looks like